solo-io/gloo/docs/content/guides/security/waf/_index.md

 }
 ```

-Each instance can be disabled, as well as include a list of `RuleSets`.
-These `RuleSets` are applied on top of each other in order.
-With the latter members overwriting the former.
-In addition, the `rule_str` is applied after the contents of the files in order to allow for fine-grained overrides.
+Each instance can be disabled independently.
+Each individual instance can include a list of `RuleSet`s, applied on top of each other in order with the latter members overwriting the former.
+In addition, the `rule_str` is applied after the contents of the files to allow for fine-grained overrides.

 A very simple example of a config is as follows:
 ```yaml